John Golden Theatre: Facade

-The facade is symmetrically arranged.
+The Golden Theatre's facade is symmetrically arranged.
 The ground floor is clad in rusticated blocks of terracotta above a granite water table.
 At ground level, the auditorium entrance includes four pairs of glass and aluminum doors.
 There is a modern bronze-framed sign board to the left, or east, of the doors.
 In addition, there are two display boxes on either side of the doors, with volutes on one of the boxes and stylized lions on the other box on either side.
 A plaque memorializing the theater's namesake is placed beside the doors.
 The entrance is topped by a marquee.
 A terracotta cornice and a band course run above the ground floor.
 The stage door is to the right, or east, of the main facade and is shared with the Majestic and Bernard B. Jacobs theaters.

 The upper stories contain gold-colored, bonded Roman brick.
 The brick facade was designed to relate to the adjacent theaters and hotel.
 The center of the facade has a set of three arches spanning the second and third stories.
 The arches have molded Della Robbia foliate decoration, placed on terracotta piers that contain Corinthian-style capitals.
 On the second story, there are metal-framed casement windows with multiple panes, above which is a horizontal rope molding.
 The arches do not have windows on the third story.
 A similar, wider arcade exists on the neighboring Bernard B. Jacobs Theatre.

 A sign with the theater's name is placed in front of the center arch.
 Toward the top of the facade, there are terracotta medallions depicting fictional beasts and foliate decorations.
 The parapet of the facade contains a terracotta balustrade.
 Above the center portion of the facade is a loggia, which in turn is placed on a balustrade and console brackets.
 The loggia has six single columns with decorative capitals, which support a cornice with modillions, as well as a Spanish-tile hip roof.
 The Golden's loggia complements a similar one on the stage-house wing of the Bernard B. Jacobs.